cvila84/ui-test/README.md

 ## The project

 - The native module calls Selenium classes to run automated tests (with proxy enabled).
 These are the reference tests.
+  * They can be run with `mvn test`
 - The robotframework module contains RF tests calling keywords implemented by robotframework-seleniumlibrary-java.
-If these tests run in the same way as native module, we have fixed our issues !
+  * They can be run with `mvn test`